CamiJolly1/GitHubLab/README.md

 # GitHubLab
 GitHub
-Welcome to th first Github lab!
+Welcome to the first GitHub lab! (: